Java Tutorial: Basic Operators Examples

 Java Equality and Relational Operators

-Java equality and relational operators use to determine one operand is greater than, greater than or equal, equal, less than, less than or equal, not equal to another operand.
+Java equality and relational operators are used to determine whether one operand is greater than, greater than or equal, equal, less than, less than or equal, or not equal to another operand.

-Still, the Netbeans application opened then create a new Java application project and give it the name `EqualityRelationalOperators`.
-The newly created Netbeans Java application project will open the `EqualityRelationalOperators` file automatically which its the main and runnable Java application.
-Next, we will put all Assignment Operators examples inside the main method.
+Still, the Netbeans application opened, then create a new Java application project and give it the name `EqualityRelationalOperators`.
+The newly created Netbeans Java application project will open the `EqualityRelationalOperators` file automatically, which is the main and runnable Java application.
+Next, we will put all the Assignment Operators examples inside the main method.

 Java Greater Than Operator ">"

-Java greater than operator used to compare that left operand is greater than the right operand.
+The Java greater than operator is used to compare whether the left operand is greater than the right operand.
 It uses a character or symbol ">".

 int a = 20;